-Lead Agency: Engineer, DPW Supervisor Supporting Agencies: Public Works Hazard(s) of Concern: □Dam Failure □Disease Outbreak □Drought □Earthquake ⊠Flood □Geological Hazards □Hazardous Materials 因Hurricane □Infestation ☑Nor'easter ☑Severe Weather □Severe Winter Weather □Wildfire Description of the Problem: There is extensive stormwater runoff going through private properties which means the existing culverts are not working properly.
+Lead Agency: Engineer, DPW Supervisor Supporting Agencies: Public Works Hazard(s) of Concern: □Dam Failure □Disease Outbreak □Drought □Earthquake ⊠Flood □Geological Hazards □Hazardous Materials ⊠Hurricane □Infestation ⊠Nor'easter ⊠Severe Wea' □Severe Winte Description of the Problem: There is extensive stormwater runoff going through private properties which means the existing culverts are not working properly.
 The Township needs more information on the existing culverts and how to mitigate the stormwater runoff.
-Description of the Solution: The Engineer will survey the existing culverts and determine what culvert improvements are necessary.
-Public Works will then carry out the identified culvert improvements.
-Estimated Cost: Low Potential Funding Sources: Township budget, staff time Implementation Timeline: Short Goals Met: 1, 2 Benefits: Residents in the Township will be protected against sever stormwater runoff during severe storm events.
+Description of the Solution: The Engineer will survey the ex necessary.
+Public Works will the Estimated Cost: Low Potential Funding Sources: Township budget, staff time Implementation Timeline: Short Goals Met: 1, 2 Benefits: Residents in the Township will be protected against sever stormwater runoff during severe storm events.
 Impact on Socially Vulnerable Populations: Areas that were previously vulnerable to frequency or severe flooding events will be less likely to be impacted by flooding events.
 Socially vulnerable populations, such as the elderly or disabled will be protected from increase stormwater runoff and severe flooding.
 Impact on Future Development: Future development in the impacted area will be less likely to be flooded due to maintained culvert systems.
-Impact on Critical Facilities/Lifelines: Evacuation routes and access to health and medical facilities will be maintained, both for healthcare workers and the population who requires treatment for injuries and illness.
-Impact on Capabilities: Identifying the culverts that are at greatest ris staging to take place where the need is grea k of damage or failure can allow for resource est ahead of a flood event.
-Climate Change Considerations: Climate change is likely to result in more free upsizes culvert sizes to meet changing storm Mitigation Category □Local Plans and Regulations (LPR) ⊠Structure and Infrastructure Project (SIP) □ Natural Systems Protection (NSP) □ Education and Awareness Programs (EAP) CRS Category □Preventative Measures (PR) □Property Protection (PP) □Public Information (PI) □Natural Resource Protection (NR)☑Structural Flood Control Projects (SP)□Emergency Services (ES) Priority ⊠High □Medium □Low Alternatives: Action Evaluation No Action Problem persists Remove roadway Roadway cannot be removed Raingardens Raingardens are unlikely to be able to absorbe enough stormwater to prevent flooding during severe rainfall events.
+Impact on Critical Facilities/Lifelines: Evacuation routes and access t healthcare workers and the pop • Impact on Capabilities: Identifying the culverts that are staging to take place where the Climate Change Considerations: Climate change is likely to resul upsizes culvert sizes to meet ch Mitigation Category □Local Plans and Regulations ⊠Structure and Infrastructure F □Natural Systems Protection (NSP) □Education and Awareness Programs (EAP CRS Category □Preventative Measures (PR) □Property Protection (PP) □Public Information (PI) ource Protection (NR) ood Control Projects (SP) Services (ES) Priority ⊠High □Medium □Low Alternatives: Action Evaluation No Action Problem persists Remove roadway 1 Roadw ay cannot be removed Raingardens enough stormy re unlikely to be able to absorb vater to prevent flooding during vere rainfall events.